dektrium/yii2-user/docs/overriding-views.md

 Example
 -------

-An example of overriding registration page view demonstrated below.
-Make sure you have configured view application component.
+An example of overriding the registration page view is demonstrated below.
+First make sure you have configured view application component.

-In order to override registration view file you have to create `@app/views/user/registration/register.php`.
-Open it and paste there following code:
+In order to override the registration view file you should create `@app/views/user/registration/register.php`.
+Open it and paste in the following code:

 ```
 <?php